 This is nuts.
 This seems to me to be akin to asking a girl out on a first date and before picking her up, requesting an STD certificate from her.
 It assumes an awful lot when you are getting to know each other.
 Good luck with that.

-I never sign NDA’s right of the bat.
+I never sign NDA’s right off the bat.
 Sometimes, after a review of the overall business plan and management yes…sometimes.

-Reason #8.
 If you’ve never met me and ask me to sign an NDA you’re telling me on your first encounter that you don’t trust me.
 Do your due diligence on me.
 I’m going to do it on you.
 If I’ve screwed anyone before you’ll find out about it and when you don’t find anything then you’re going to have to decide whether to trust me or not anyway.
-I’m going to have to trust you with my hard earned capital aren’t I?
+I’m going to have to trust you with my hard-earned capital aren’t I?

 I’m open to changing my opinion if anyone can provide me with a valid reason to sign an NDA.
 What are they?